urbanware-org/salomon-bsd/README.md

 :penguin: The *Linux* version can be found [here](https://github.com/urbanware-org/salomon).

-:information_source: Notice that the version numbers of this port are independent from the *Linux* version of the project.
+Notice that although the version numbers of this port are similar to those of the *SaLoMon* project, the releases are not necessarily related.

 [Top](#salomon-)